-Building an in-ground PEX sprinkler system for lawn or garden irrigation is a very easy thing to do.
+Building an underground PEX sprinkler system for lawn or garden irrigation is a very easy thing to do.
 Explaining how to install this buried sprinkler system is actually much more difficult than doing the job itself.

 PEX is approved for underground usage.
-It is also subject to failing when frozen, but it seems to be less likely to fail compared to PVC pipe.
+It is also subject to failure when frozen, but it seems to be less likely to fail compared to PVC pipe.
 I am not a plumber and was able to complete this project easily.
 The hardest part is digging the trench in which to bury the PEX pipe.

 - 1/2 Inch PEX Pipe

 - 3/4 x 3/4 x 1/2 Inch PEX Tee (One needed for every sprinkler.)

 - 3/4 x 3/4 x 3/4 PEX Tee (Just one needed.)

 - 3/4 Inch PEX Plastic Clamps

 - 1/2 Inch PEX x MNPT Elbows (Ensure you purchase the same MNPT size as the sprinkler head, typically 1/2 or 3/4 inch.
 One needed for every sprinkler.)

 - Garden Hose to 3/4 Inch PEX adapter